CTJMID/CV/README.md

 Specifically, I wrote a detailed report on how to structure a business plan specifically for the Black Cap, and a separate report on venue acquistion, drawing on the experince of owning my own business, and constructing business plans for The Goat.

 #### **Greene King - various venues -  2014-2016**
 I shadowed my mentor, over a 2 year period, whilst he conducted on-demand consultancy work for Greene King's leasehold portfolio in North Hertfordshire.
-This provided me invaluable experience into operations and management, but overall, I most enjoyed discussing and troubleshooting business challenges with external operators.
+This provided me invaluable experience into operations and management, but overall, I most enjoyed discussing business challenges and troubleshooting solutions with external operators.

 <br />